-Trump, Xi hit reset button on trade but long slog awaits
+Cease-fire in US-China trade war doesn’t bridge differences

 Both countries have economic and political incentives to reach a deal.
 Xi is overseeing a decelerating economy and likely won’t want to be engaged in a destructive trade war when China’s ruling Communist Party meets in October.
 Trump, too, is confronted with an economy that, though still healthy, has looked a bit wobbly.
 And the trade hostilities with China have hurt his supporters in rural America as he campaigns for re-election in 2020.

-“This is a truce for now – for Xi, ahead of the Communist Party celebrations in October and for Trump, dependent on how his re-election campaign progresses,” said Diana Coyleva, chief economist at Enodo Economics.
+“This is a truce for now – for Xi, ahead of the Communist Party celebrations in October and for Trump, dependent on how his re-election campaign progresses,” said Diana Choyleva, chief economist at Enodo Economics.
 “But as we’ve said before, fundamentally, this dispute is about much more than trade – it’s part of a longer-term Great Decoupling that stems from a conflict over technological supremacy and geopolitical power.
 This is about redefining the world political and economic order, a process that will see periods of relative calm and also periods of significant turbulence.”

-Jacob Parker, vice president of the U.S.-China Business Council in Beijing, sees “substantive issues that remain to be resolved — subsidies, state-owned enterprise reform, industrial policy in China __ that go to the core of China’s economic system.
-These are not issues that are going to be resolved quickly or overnight.
-And I think we have to expect that both sides are going to have to compromise a little bit.
-They can’t let perfect be the enemy of good.”
+“Both Chinese and U.S. leaders recognize the importance of bringing the relations back to the right track,” said Li Yong of the China Association of International Trade.
+“President Xi said we hoped to see normal relations.
+It’s hard to predict what will happen tomorrow, so I cannot say when the relations will return to right track.”

 Chan reported from London

-Associated Press journalists Fu Ting and Sam McNeil in Beijing contributed to this report.
+Associated Press journalists Josh Boak in Washington and Joe McDonald, Fu Ting and Sam McNeil in Beijing contributed to this report.